-What is B12 and why is it so important?
+What is vitamin B12 and why is it so important?

-B12 is important to help our bodies fight fatigue and keep our nerve and blood cells healthy so they can produce DNA.
-Not getting enough B12 in your diet can cause a deficiency which can then lead on to further health problems such as anaemia.
+It helps your body fight fatigue, whilst keeping your nerve and blood cells healthy so they can produce DNA.
+Not getting enough B12 in your diet can cause a deficiency and possible further health problems such as anaemia and heart disease.

 Digestion – B12 supports healthy digestion and the absorption of vital nutrients.